 1827 – French physicist Jean Baptiste Joseph Fourier realises that, being so far from the sun, the earth should by rights be colder than it is.
 It must, he concludes, have some kind of insulation around it to trap the incoming heat.
 He coins the term ‘greenhouse effect’ to describe the phenomenon, because “the atmosphere acts like the glass of a hot house.”

-1859 – John Tyndall notices that heat travels through different gases in different ways.
+1859 – Drawing on Foote’s work, John Tyndall explained how heat travels through different gases in different ways.
 Heat passes straight through hydrogen and oxygen, but is slowed and contained by water vapour and CO2, even in small amounts.
 This explained the greenhouse effect that Fourier and others had suggested.
 The earth is warm enough to support life because the gases in the atmosphere trap heat.

 1896 – Svante Arrhenius presents a paper to the Stockholm Physical Society ‘On the influence of carbonic acid (CO2) in the air upon the temperature on the ground.’
 He is the first to put the various pieces together and propose that the CO2 emissions from industry, particularly the burning of coal, could affect the temperature of the earth.
 Being from Sweden, this was a positive prospect: “By the influence of the increasing percentage of carbonic acid in the atmosphere,” he wrote, “we may hope to enjoy ages with more equable and better climates, especially as regards the colder regions of the earth.”